Vani0503/Agentic-System-Design-with-memory-confidence-scores/README.md

 Automated test suite runs against guardrails before every deployment Separate agent reviews primary agent's conclusion instead of self-scoring confidence

+7. Failure Cases — Results

+Guardrails worked perfectly for out-of-scope questions (F1, F2) — agent correctly refused to answer without calling any tools F3 revealed a gap: agent scores confidence based on data clarity, not question clarity.
+A vague question with clear data gets HIGH instead of MEDIUM
+Fix for Stage 3: separate reviewer agent that scores confidence based on both data quality AND question specificity

+This is the honest limitation we discussed — the agent self-scores confidence based on data clarity, not question clarity.
+The data was clear so it said HIGH, even though the question was ambiguous.

 next stage:
 Multi-agent system (orchestrator + specialist agents)